-

 Termination of employment for cause (namely, termination for a satisfactory reason), is not affected by the Parental Leave and Employment Protection Act 1987.

 Employees who are affected by family violence are entitled to up to 10 days’ paid leave per annum, once employees have been employed continuously for six months.
-Family violence leave is not cumulative, is not paid out at the end of employment and can be taken in advance by agreement with the employer.
+Family violence leave can be taken in advance by agreement with the employer, but it is not cumulative and is not paid out at the end of employment.

 Employees who are affected by family violence can also request short term changes to their working conditions, including work location, duties, contact details that the employee gives to the employer, or any other term of the employment agreement.